 There may be little/no linkage between community mechanisms and formal case management systems.
+In such contexts, working with communities to strengthen these linkages is a critical part of efforts to develop systems and ultimately to protect children.

-Whether community-based child protection mechanisms are accountable to the formal child protection system will affect their role/mandate in relation to case management.
+Whether community-based child protection mechanisms are accountable to the formal child protection system or not will affect their role/mandate in relation to case management.
+Even if not formally part of the child case management process, there are ways in which communities can connect with a case management process.

+Community-based child protection mechanisms may have focal people for referring child protection cases to formal services.

+Child-focused service providers working within communities can also be responsible for identification and referral of children into case management services.